Luming-L/CEG/README.md

  - Bio
  - sys
 # Input
- - Several MSA(Multiple sequence alignments) files of orthogroups/genes, check OG0000296ID_aligned and OG0000298ID_aligned in testFiles/Input as an example.
+ - several MSA(Multiple sequence alignments) files of orthogroups/genes, check OG0000296ID_aligned.fa and OG0000298ID_aligned.fa in testFiles/Input as an example.
-- a file stores names of all MSA files, check
+- a file stores names of all MSA files, check MSAfileNames.txt in testFiles/Input as an example.

 # Output